 If spelling someone’s name wrong is like feeding them a ghost pepper, then neglecting to address them with the formality and/or title they expect is akin to feeding them multiple ghost peppers.
 Follow this quick guide to prevent your instructors from rocketing off the Scoville scale:

 Many instructors prefer students opening with “Dear.”
-“Hi” is a little iffy, and the casual “Hey” or “Yo” are off-limits.
+“Hi” can be a little iffy, and the casual “Hey” or “Yo” are off-limits.

 - Say no to “Mr.”/“Miss”/“Ms.”/“Mrs.”/“Mx.”